TDT4265-tutorial/TDT4265_StarterCode_2024/working_on_cybele_computers.md

 # Working remotly via SSH (18:00 - 08:00 only!)

+Note that you need to be connected to the NTNU VPN if you are outside the NTNU local network for the connection to be successful.
+Se this link for information about the VPN: https://i.ntnu.no/wiki/-/wiki/English/Install+vpn

 You are also allowed to use the Cybele computers remotely using SSH.

 To log into the nodes via ssh you can use the following command in the terminal: